lucifer7/spring-cloud-demo/README.md

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

-### 6. Cloud Tracing: Sleuth and Zipkin
+## Cloud Tracing: Sleuth
-**Sleuth:**
 Distributed tracing solution for Spring Cloud, support slf4j and the like.
 Trace request from MQ, HTTP, Gateway, RestTemplate, etc.

 Will print span and trace id in log(To console/file, or send to collector in json format).

-**Zipkin:**
+This dependency must add to every project to collect trace log.

+## Cloud Tracing: Zipkin
+Including collector, storage, search, and ui.

-client, server, and ui.
-May accept messages from HTTP(REST API) or Stream(RabbitMQ or Kafka).
+May collect messages from HTTP(REST API) or Stream(RabbitMQ or Kafka).
 Also it support Spring Boot(@EnableZipkinServer and @EnableZipkinStreamServer).
 Storage of Zipkin support in-memory, MySQL, Elasticsearch, etc.

 Zipkin servers don't share states or config, so they run as cluster.
 (I guess they just run in parallel.
 How clients reach to every nodes of cluster?)

+Currently only deployed to one server.

-### 7. Spring Cloud Stream
+## Middleware: Spring Cloud Stream
 Allow apps to communicate by input and output _channels_.

+**Binder**
 Provide Binder for Rabbit MQ and Kafka.

+**Destination**
 Where do channels connect?
 Properties define _destination_(Kafka topic or RabbitMQ exchange)

 **Consumer group**
 Inspired by Kafka.
 All groups which subscribe to a given destination receive a copy of published data, but only one member of each receives a given message.

 ## Note
+1. Mind dependency version, must match server version, current ES 6.0.1, Kafka 0.9.x
+2. The cloud may require other supporting server, like stream, storage, eureka
+3. ES client will be deprecated, suggest using REST client to reach ES server
-1. Do NOT use default package, recommended com.example.module.
+4. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.
-2. The cloud may require other supporting server, like stream, storage.
-3. For simplicity, many modules are run in singleton, in product env may need to run as cluster.
+5. For simplicity, many modules are run in singleton, in product env may need to run as cluster.